John Rye founded Meridian One Speech in 2006 to be able to offer low

 the top of many a peak and crag at home and abroad over many years.

-campaigns for the UK Labour Party.
+context and is a member of the UK Labour Party.

-John is deeply indebted to all those in the speech community,
+John is deeply indebted to all those in the speech community, especially